mathe-e-botond/ds-math-notes/05-linear-classifiers.md

 ### **5.2.1 Fitting the model**

-The logistic function can be fit using maximum likelyhood.
-The lokelyhood function is
+The logistic function can be fit using maximum likelihood.
+The likelihood function is

 $$\ell(\beta_0, \beta_1) = \prod_{i:y_i=1}p(x_i)\prod_{j:y_j=1}\big (1 - p(x_j)\big )$$

-### **5.2.2 Multinomail logistic regressoin**
+### **5.2.2 Multinomial logistic regression**

 Multinomial logistic regression is used to classify more than two classes.
 To achieve this we use a reference class and coefficients tell the relative change of one class probability compared to another.